 Mr. Dawson studied at Baylor University, receiving his Bachelor of Arts before studying law at the University of Wisconsin and Baylor University.
-He earned his license to practice law in Texas in 1938 and went on to diligently serve clients as a partner with Dawson & Dawson, the predecessor firm to Dawson & Sodd, LLP.
+He earned his license to practice law in Texas in 1938 and went on to diligently serve clients as a partner with Dawson & Dawson, the predecessor firm to Dawson & Sodd, PLLC.
 He was also licensed to practice before the United States District Courts for the Eastern, Northern, and Western Districts of Texas, as well as the United States Court of Appeals for the Fifth Circuit.

 While actively practicing law, he served as the Navarro County Bar Association President in 1957 and Director of the State Bar of Texas from 1959 to 1962.
 He was named a Fellow of the American College of Trial Lawyers and was President of the Baylor Alumni Association in 1947.
 He served as the County Judge for Gregg County from 1943 to 1944.